Shipping and discount codes are added at checkout

 (From a plane, not a train.)

-This was my version of an Amtrak adventure (green = where I got off) :
+This was my version of an Amtrak adventure (bolded = where I got off) :

 *Slight hiccup, I got tired of the indefinite delay of my first train and hopped onto a bus to Pittsburgh thinking that I could later claim the fare back from travel insurance.
 Rookie mistake - I would learn quickly that indefinite train delays were an unavoidable part of this experience.
 So, Amtrak trip started proper in Pittsburgh.*